Saisi/FacebookBasketballCheaterBot/README.md

 > **Note:**

-> - Certainly, the bot isn't going to score high every single time.
-However, the **expected value**(think probabilistically here) after numerous runs is about **33**.
-Highest score to date is **70**
-> - Why are there two files instead of one.
+> Why didn't you combine baskebot and dragger.py into one file?
 Well, thanks to Apple's magnanimity if you import both *Quartz* and *pyscreenshot* in one script, you get a nice segfault.
 Thanks Apple.
 Ace work.
 > - The bot automatically restarts a new game.
 It is currently set to play a million games in a row.
 > - Cleaning up and comments are on my TODO list.
 Should mostly be self explanatory though
 > - Video at https://youtu.be/MPz2SgTdGWo